phydev/PyBlog/README.md

 I was looking for solutions that would allow me to have a list of posts generated automatically immediately after pushing new articles into my website repository.
 The challenge is to have such a system while you keep your website serverless with static html only.

 The most well established method is [Jekyll](https://github.com/jekyll/jekyll), a static site generator that is the engine behind [GitHub Pages](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll).
-This method is great if you're not looking to personalise your website too much - just select an available theme and use as it is.
-My problem with this method is that I found personalisation quite difficult and the configuration system is not very intuitive to navigate.
+This method is great if you're not looking to customise your website too much - just select an available theme and use as it is.
+My problem with this method is that I found customization quite difficult and the configuration system is not very intuitive to navigate.
 I wanted to have just a simple professional website, but the available themes would not fit my purpose.

 So I understood the mechanisms behind Jekyll and decide to build something similar, but simpler and that would give me total control of my website.
 This is how PyBlog was born.